Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Belief-State MDP Reformulations, Structural Results, and Bounded-Error Solutions

-PWLC approximations of the concave terminal costs $g_T^e$ and $\ell_T^o$ are constructed in an identical manner (without the need to consider the controls).
-As shown in the following lemma, the approximation errors associated with $\hat{g}_k^e$ and $\hat{\ell}_k^o$ are bounded.
+for $\beta < 0$.
+PWLC approximations of the concave terminal costs $g_T^\beta$ for $\beta > 0$ are constructed in an identical manner without the need to consider the controls (since $\ell_T$ is linear, no approximations are needed).
+As shown in the following lemma, the approximation errors associated with $\hat{g}_k^\beta$ and $\hat{\ell}_k^\beta$ are bounded for $\beta > 0$ and $\beta < 0$, respectively.